OpenBeta/open-tacos/README.md

 ## Support Us

 - Give this repo a star
-- Please consider [making a donation today](https://opencollective.com/openbeta) to help us pay our infrastructure expenses (> $100/month).
+- Please consider [making a donation today](https://opencollective.com/openbeta) to help us pay for our infrastructure expenses ($150/month).

 ## Contributors